Skip ahead to:

 The Christian Herald organization also began establishing orphanages in parts of Asia ravaged by war and famine.
 At one point, the organization was responsible for 11 orphanages, housing 1,400 children throughout China, Hong Kong and Korea.
 These orphanages prepared children for useful citizenship by teaching general academic courses and providing training in crafts and trades such as wood-working and printing.

-Of course, needs at home were met swiftly as well.
 Through the pages of Christian Herald, Klopsch and his successors issued appeals for readers to come to the relief of victims of the San Francisco earthquake, the Galveston hurricane and the Kansas City flood.
 Readers responded with overwhelming generosity.
-Christian Herald had earned a reputation not only as the leading Christian family magazine, but also as a clearinghouse for charitable contributions.
+Christian Herald had earned a reputation not only as the leading American Christian family magazine, but also as a clearinghouse for charitable contributions.
 Time after time, readers responded overwhelmingly to an appeal for aid.
-Klopsch alone was estimated to have raised $3,365,000 in his day.
+Klopsch alone was estimated to have raised $3,300,000 in his day.

 Poling's successor as editor of Christian Herald, Ford Stewart, initiated a new venture for the organization — a book club that would grow to become Family Bookshelf.
 The club fit well with the Christian Herald philosophy of not just preaching against evil but doing something about it.
 In the December 1948 issue of Christian Herald, the establishment of Family Bookshelf as "a club you can trust" was announced.